mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

 [https://gitlab.com/gitlab-tests/sample-project/](https://gitlab.com/gitlab-tests/sample-project/).

-To use it, log into GitLab.com and fork the example project into your namespace to have your own copy to playing with.
+To use it, log into GitLab.com and fork the example project into your namespace to have your own copy to play with.
 Your sample project is available under `https://gitlab.com/<your-namespace>/sample-project/`.

 You can also choose any other project to follow this guide.
 Then, replace the